unwind/gitbrowser/README.markdown

 ![Directory Menu](https://github.com/unwind/gitbrowser/raw/master/doc/screenshots/dir-menu.png "Directory Menu")

-These two obviously-named commands simply let you expand or collapse the directory.
-Currently, Gitbrowser does not save the expand/collapse state of the included repositories' files.
+The first two obviously-named commands simply let you expand or collapse the directory.
+Currently, Gitbrowser does not save the expand/collapse state of the included repositories' directories.
+The third command opens the directory containing the directory you clicked in the system's default application.
+For many current Linux desktop systems, this means the default file browser (Nautilus) will open.

-Right-clicking on an actual file gives you this even more minimalistic menu:
+Right-clicking on an actual file gives you this menu:

 ![File Menu](https://github.com/unwind/gitbrowser/raw/master/doc/screenshots/file-menu.png "File Menu")

-All you can do is make Gitbrowser attempt to open the file, which will simply open it in Geany.
+The first choice is the most typical operation, which makes Gitbrowser attempt to open the file, which will simply open it in Geany if successful.

+The second choice lets you copy the full name, including the physical path on your local computer, of the right-clicked file to the system's clipboard.
+This can be useful if you want to e.g. run shell commands involving this file, include it in documentation, and so on.

+The third choice opens the directory containing the file you clicked with the system's default application for opening directories.

 ##Configuring Gitbrowser##